apache/griffin/griffin-doc/measure/dimensions.md

 - `name is NULL and age is NULL`
 - `email NOT RLIKE '^[a-zA-Z0-9+_.-]+@[a-zA-Z0-9.-]+$'`

-A detailed measure configuration guide is avaiable [here](measure-configuration-guide/completeness.md).
+A detailed measure configuration guide is available [here](measure-configuration-guide/completeness.md).

 ## Duplication